2013 Suzuki Kizashi Review

 Suzuki announced in November that it will stop selling vehicles in the U.S. after the 2013 model year, which means the 2013 Kizashi will be the final one.
 The automaker filed for Chapter 11 bankruptcy protection in the U.S., but will continue to sell its motorcycles, ATVs and other products here.
 It will also continue to sell vehicles in Japan and other markets.

-The 2013 Suzuki Kizashi only has one engine: a four-cylinder that produces 180 horsepower with the available continuously variable transmission (CVT), and 185 horsepower with the standard six-speed manual transmission.
-Some test drivers think the engine is a bit lethargic from a stop, but they agree that it is sufficient for most driving situations.
+The Kizashi only has one engine: a four-cylinder that produces 180 horsepower with the available continuously variable transmission (CVT), and 185 horsepower with the standard six-speed manual transmission.
+Some reviewers think the engine is a bit lethargic from a stop, but they agree that it is sufficient for most driving situations.
 Both transmissions are well-liked for their responsive, smooth shifts.
 All-wheel drive is available on all but the base trim, and test drivers think the additional grip adds to the car’s already excellent handling.
 Critics agrees that the Kizashi is one of the most nimble affordable midsize cars, and they love the way it hugs a corner.
 Fuel economy, at 23/30 mpg city/highway with the CVT, is about average for the class.

 - "A series of circumstances both within and beyond Suzuki's control doomed the Kizashi to third-tier status in the market place.
 That's a shame because this was probably the best car Suzuki ever made.
 Though it suffered from a noisy engine, sluggish off-the-line acceleration, and a somewhat cramped back seat, Kizashi delivered high levels of style and features-per-dollar." -- Consumer Guide